Robert Frost: Adult years

-Frost was 86 when he performed a reading at the inauguration of John F. Kennedy on January 20, 1961.
-He began by attempting to read his poem "Dedication", which he had composed for the occasion, but due to the brightness of the sunlight he was unable to see the text, so he recited "The Gift Outright" from memory instead.

-In the summer of 1962, Frost accompanied Interior Secretary Stewart Udall on a visit to the Soviet Union in hopes of meeting Nikita Khrushchev to lobby for peaceful relations between the two Cold War powers.
+Frost was appointed United States Poet Laureate in 1958 by Librarian of Congress Lawrence Quincy Mumford, serving for one year until succeeded by Richard Eberhart.
+He was 86 when he performed a reading at the inauguration of John F. Kennedy on January 20, 1961.
+Frost began by attempting to read his poem "Dedication", which he had composed for the occasion, but due to the brightness of the sunlight he was unable to see the text, so he recited "The Gift Outright" from memory instead.
+In the summer of 1962, he accompanied Interior Secretary Stewart Udall on a visit to the Soviet Union in hopes of meeting Nikita Khrushchev to lobby for peaceful relations between the two Cold War powers.

-Frost died in Boston on January 29, 1963, of complications from prostate surgery.
+In the early hours of January 29, 1963, Frost died at Peter Bent Brigham Hospital in Boston, at the age of 88.
 He was buried in the Old Bennington Cemetery in Bennington, Vermont.
-His epitaph, from the last line of his poem, "The Lesson for Today" (1942), is: "I had a lover's quarrel with the world."
+His epitaph, from the last line of his poem "The Lesson for Today" (1942), is: "I had a lover's quarrel with the world."